QUICK ANSWER

 You want first-time or Miami commuter buyers Learn financing, commute tradeoffs, inspections, appraisals, affordability, and buyer education Do not treat Homestead as just a cheaper Miami substitute

-You are choosing a broker Ask whether new agents start with first-time buyers, new construction, bilingual sphere, land-edge support, or investor leads South Miami-Dade needs local context, not generic Miami branding
+You are choosing a broker Ask whether new agents start with first-time buyers, new construction, bilingual sphere, land-edge support, military, or investor leads South Miami-Dade needs local context, not generic Miami branding

 If you searched "how to get a real estate license in Homestead," the state checklist is only the first layer.
 You also need to know when to apply, when to fingerprint, how to prepare for Pearson VUE, which broker model gives a beginner real supervision, and which South Miami-Dade lane is realistic in year one.